geeksforsocialchange/gfsc-v2/_posts/2022-11-24-untechcon-faq.md

 We’re particularly keen to hear case-studies of things you’ve actually done.
 We don’t really want straight-up sales pitches though, and neither do most of our audience for this event.
 The way we want to hear about your specific project is in the context of a genuine case study of your work, which explores topics that the unconference is addressing in a meaningful way.
 Case studies: Yes!
 Pitches: No.

+## How will it work on the day?

+It's an unconference so anything could happen, but we've outlined some details in [Information for Attendees](https://gfsc.notion.site/UnTechCon-1-e12a706e1f7a4e3d81d6beae0b818b32) including Eventbrite sign up page, schedule, code of conduct etc.

 <aside class="kofi kofi--alt" markdown="0">
   <p class="kofi__text">
      Sign up for UnTechCon on Eventbrite now